www-splitcells-net/net.splitcells.network/projects/net.splitcells.shell/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

-Git has the submodule feature, which works somewhat similar, but has one main difference: a submodule is basically a link inside git to a commit of another git repo.
+Git has the submodule feature, which works somewhat similar, but has one main difference: a submodule is basically a link inside git to a commit of another git repo and the submodule tools does not seem to provide a mechanism itself to add completely new repos to a remote server.
-In order to add a sub repo via a submodule to a repo, you therefore need an additional existing repo.

 To my knowledge,
 there is no general protocol in Git in order to create new repos on remote servers.